Mohammad1745/cachifyjs/README.md

 ## Scenarios

 1. `Plain`: `CachifyJS` will try to get data from cache.
 If data found, no api call will be made.
 Otherwise, it will make the api call and return the response.
 It's recommended to use `lifetime` for this case.
-After the cache being expired, New api call will be made to get fresh data.
+After the cache being expired, new api call will be made to get fresh data.
     The `cacheConfig` should look like,
     ```
     const cacheConfig = {